Gaussian QM Conformer Ensemble Tutorial

 The input for this floe (hydroxymethyl-benzoic-acid) can be found in the QM Gaussian Floes folder of the Tutorial Data on Orion.

-Set the RMSD Threshold for Conformer Generation to 0.75 to make a less dense conformer ensemble for this tutorial.
+Set the RMSD Threshold for Conformer Generation to 0.25 to make generate more conformers for this small molecule.
 All other parameters will be left to the default.
-This means the conformers will be optimized at HF/6-31G with all torsions constrained.
+This means the conformers will be optimized at HF/6-31G with torsions around rotatable bonds constrained.
 For these constrained optimizations, a lower level of theory is sufficient.
 Next, the energy will be re-evaluated at B3LYP-GD3BJ/6-31G*.
 Finally, the conformers will be filtered based on the specified energy window (10 kcal/mol by default).

 Navigate to the Jobs tab and select the “Gaussian QM Conformer Ensemble” job.
 When the floe is complete, this should take you to a page like the one below: